donmccurdy/blog/_drafts/es6-generators-with-callbacks.md

 	 * List all Gizmos.
 	 */
 	all: function *() {
-		// Return a new Promise ...
+		// Return a new Promise
 		return new Promise(function(resolve, reject) {
-			// ... make the async call ...
 			this.db.all(function (error, result) {
 				// ... and resolve or reject with callback result. if (error) {